BrowserWindow

 Window customization

-class exposes various ways to modify the look and behavior of
+The BrowserWindow class exposes various ways to modify the look and behavior of

 your app's windows.
 For more details, see the Window Customization